bohua12/Sc1015-project/README.md

 - We also learnt and applied Random Forest and XG boost, which are Machine Learning Algorithms not taught in the course
 - We were able to apply Data science concepts taught in this course, like visualisation tools and tools to evaluate models
 - We learnt how to use APIs, which wasnt taught in the course
-- We also learnt about github and hdb
+- We also learnt about the usage of github and information about HDB flats

 ## References
 - https://data.gov.sg/dataset/resale-flat-prices